Maz-hub/capstone/README.md

 All hikes featured on the site are ones I’ve personally completed, and are presented in a helpful, down-to-earth style — from me to you.

+## Live Site

+Want to explore the trails yourself?
+Check out the live version of **Swiss Romande Hikes** at [https://capstone-jaq1.onrender.com](https://capstone-jaq1.onrender.com).
+I’ve deployed this project so you can experience the hikes I’ve shared, from wherever you are!

 ## Distinctiveness and Complexity

 **Swiss Romande Hikes** is a personal guide-based web app with a geospatial component.
 It features a map-based interface, dynamic trail data, trail-specific weather integration, and a user-centric design.